How to Build a Simple French-Style Dinner Routine

 The Five-Part French-Style Dinner Formula

-This is the anchor.
-Once you understand the structure, you can repeat it every week without overthinking.
+Once you understand the structure, you can repeat it as often as you want without much thought.

 Choose One Main

-The main dish does not need to be impressive; in fact, the easier the better.
+The main dish does not need to be impressive.
+The easier the better, honestly.

 You don’t need multiple sides competing for space on the table.
 You don’t need three vegetables prepared three different ways.
-When the main dish is well seasoned and cooked properly, it carries the meal.
+One good dish is enough.

 A few easy weeknight ideas:

-When you stop trying to build a spread and focus on one solid dish, dinner feels lighter immediately.
+When you stop trying to build a spread and just focus on one good dish, dinner is a lot less stressful to put together.

 Add One Dressed Salad

-This is where the meal starts to feel balanced.
+This is the part that makes the meal feel more complete.

-This is quick to throw together and creates a natural flow to the meal.
+It comes together in a few minutes and gives the meal a nice rhythm.
 A few bites of salad.
 A few bites of the main.
-Back and forth.
+Back and forth..

 If you keep a jar of vinaigrette in the fridge, this step becomes almost automatic.
-It’s one of those small habits that makes dinner feel more thoughtful without adding real work.
+It’s one of those small habits that make the meal better without adding any real work.

 Slice Good Bread

-If you have five extra minutes, warm it in the oven – this alone will make your kitchen smell delicious!
+If you have five extra minutes, warm it in the oven.
+It makes the whole kitchen smell good and the bread taste even better.

 Serve Water Properly

-This step is small, but it totally changes the feel of the dinner table.
+This step is small, but it changes the feel of the dinner table.

 Instead of letting everyone grab their own glass, pour water into a pitcher or carafe and place it on the table.